MartynM1982/Adhoc/README.md

 To create a responsive website for a company called Adhoc, an office administration website.
 Adhoc have provided a full design specification for the project, which can be found below.

 ### Design Specification

-the full design specification click [here](https://github.com/MartynM1982/Adhoc/blob/main/Images/adhoc%20design%20spec.png)
+For the full design specification click [here](https://github.com/MartynM1982/Adhoc/blob/main/Images/adhoc%20design%20spec.png)